1918 Vanderbilt Commodores football team: Schedule

-Season summary
+Game summaries

 Camp Hancock

 Vanderbilt lost to Camp Hancock 25–6.
 Howard Berry's end runs featured on a muddy field.
 The ball was in Vanderbilt's territory most of the game, and the score would have been worse but for Vanderbilt's defense.
 Vanderbilt's touchdown came on a blocked punt.

 Tennessee

 Vanderbilt program considers the game between the two schools as an official game, however, University of Tennessee does not since most of their team was enlisted in the military fighting in World War I.

 During the two-year period of 1917 and 1918 without varsity football, two unofficial teams were formed from Army recruits and students.
 One of these unofficial teams that represented the University of Tennessee was the Student Army Training Corps, which came to play in Nashville in 1918.
 There was a game played that afternoon on Vanderbilt's original Dudley Field.
 According to the Nashville Tennessean and the Nashville American, the game was to benefit the United War Work Fund.
 Reserved seats were $1.00.
 "When the Tennessee clan comes down from the eastern mountains and comes to Dudley Field around 2:30 o'clock today, the Commodores will have quite a little argument to settle with them.
 It dates back to the fall of 1916, when the Vol eleven surprised Vandy with a 10−6 defeat and then crawled into their hole for two years gloating over their accomplishment.
 Yes, the Black and Gold must be vindicated today."

 The Journal and Tribune in Knoxville reported before the game, "It is expected that the Orange and White players will give a good account of themselves in the game today, when the S.A.T.C. eleven goes against Vanderbilt, at Nashville."
 This is a clear reference to the football team representing UT as the Student Army Training Corps.

 Vanderbilt won the game by a score of 74–0 (both media guides report 76–0) and the Vols were always referred to as the University of Tennessee and not Student Army Training Corps.